 But I have learned this, mothers, thanks to my years in youth ministry: you have regrets.
-No matter how well your children have turned out, as they cross the stage and flip their tassels, all smiles with relief, you think of their flaws (as if there weren’t supposed to be any) and long to have some days back.
+No matter how well your children have turned out, as they cross the stage and flip their tassels, all smiles with relief, you long to have some days back.
 Even when I’m thinking, amazed, “Are you kidding?
 I’ve known your kid for years.
 They’re awesome!”

-The longing is legitimately greater in some mothers.
-But the mammoth task of motherhood is bound to leave holes.
-A mother can find the tiniest flaw in her own mother-work, as surely as she can spot a speck of dust on a table.
+The longing is greater in some mothers.
+But the mammoth task of motherhood is bound to leave holes in all of us.
+A mother can find the tiniest flaw in her own mother-work, as surely as she can spot a speck of dust.

 I want to encourage today.
 Yet I will never been a mother.
 I speak better than I know.